DanielBatesUK/photo-gallery/README.md

 - **PORT** - The integer port number you want to listen for http requests on. e.g. `3000`
 - **SESSION_SECRET** - The string for the secret text that is used when hashing the passcode. e.g `My-Super-Secret-Password`
 - **PASSCODE** - The string used for the passcode.
 The passcode is given to the users (by you) that you want to have upload access.
 It is entered via a form when trying to use the upload page. e.g. `My-Secret-Passcode`
-- **PATH_UPLOADS** - This string is the pathname of the directory where you want the uploaded photos to be stored (it can be anywhere accessible on your system; but I would maybe avoid putting them in the '/public' directory). e.g. `/location/where/to/save/uploaded/`
+- **PATH_UPLOADS** - This string is the pathname of the directory where you want the uploaded photos to be stored.
+Make a new directory if necessary.
+The directory can be anywhere accessible on your system.
+But I would maybe avoid putting them in the '/public' directory of the project. e.g. `/location/where/to/save/uploaded/`

 The other variables can be left as default.
 Change them if you wish.
 But here is what they are.